 Network administrators of 802.11 based wireless LAN deployments typically segment LANs using routers, and this eliminates possible MAC address duplication.
 Typically Wireless LAN STAs are isolated on a separate LAN segment from wired STAs.

+802.11 access points include the capability to filter and reject connection requests based on MAC address.
+Devices using MAC addresses that could potentially conflict with existing LAN equipment can be prevented from connecting to the LAN.

 Possibility of collisions depends on Local administrator knowledge of the software address administration being used in the network.

 The usage guidelines for EUI and CIDs given in http://standards.ieee.org/develop/regauth/tut/eui.pdf state that “Since CID assignments made by the IEEE RA have the X bit equal to 1, an ELI created as an extended identifier from an assigned CID has U/L=1 and is thus, when used as a MAC address, a local address.
 Local addresses are not globally unique, and a network administrator is responsible for assuring that any local addresses assigned are unique within the span of use.
 (Uniqueness of local addresses typically does not need to extend beyond a router.) “